Zacatlán: History

-Geography and environment
+Geography

 The municipality is found in the southwest of the Sierra Norte de Puebla in a transition zone.
 The landscape consists of more or less individual mountains interspersed with large and small flat areas.
 There are caves interspersed in these mountain areas.
 Most of these flat areas are tilted towards the eastern coast with the Gulf of Mexico.
 The municipality proper is in one of these larger flat areas about fourteen km long and nine km wide with an average altitude of 2,500 meters above sea level with variations between 1,360 and 2,600.
 Main elevations include Moxhuite, Kiosco, Matlahuacala, Los Cazares, Tecoxcalman, Peña Blanca, Xahuatl, Tampol Tenampulco, Titicanale, Chignahuimazatla, Texis Proterito, Pelón and Zempoala.

+Hydrography

 The area drains towards the Gulf of Mexico as part of the Tecolutla River basin and because of the rugged terrain is filled with small fast winding rivers.
 One of the main rivers here is the Ajajalpan, a main tributary for the Tecolutla.
 This rivers forms part of the municipality's border with Alhuacatlán.
 Other rivers include the Tulimán, Hueyapan, Cedazo Maquixtla, Tepexco, La Ferrería, Tlayaqia, Canautla and Atlixtala, which all empty into the Ajajalpan.
 The rugged terrain means that the rivers form waterfalls such as the Tulimán.
 This waterfall is the tallest in the area, with an estimated height of between 250 and 300 meters.
 It is located in the Ejido Tulimán about forty minutes outside the municipal seat.

+Climate

 Zacatlán has a cool, damp climate most of the year.
 The climate is temperate with average annual temperatures varying between 12C and 18C.
 Differences within the territory relate to rainfall with the driest areas are in the south and the wettest in the north.
 However, there is rain year round, with fog present on most mornings and night, with very thick fog common.